gschmutz/kafka-workshop/03-understanding-failover/README.md

 docker stop kafka-2
 ```

-Now that the first Kafka broker has stopped, let’s use Kafka topics describe to see that new leaders were elected!
+Now that the second Kafka broker is stopped, let’s use Kafka topics describe command to see that new leaders were elected!

 ```bash
 Topic:failsafe-test-topic	PartitionCount:8	ReplicationFactor:3	Configs: